usnistgov/OSCAL/docs/content/documentation/schemas/datatypes.md

 - The first row in a Markdown table is considered a header row, with each cell mapped as a &lt;th&gt;.
 - The alignment formatting (second) row of the Markdown table is not converted to HTML.
 Formatting is currently ignored.
 - Each remaining row is mapped as a cell using the &lt;td&gt; tag.
-- colspan and rowspan is not supported by Markdown.
+- HTML `colspan` and `rowspan` are not supported by Markdown, and so are excluded from OSCAL.

+Producers of OSCAL data sets should note that when they have tabular information, these are frequently semantic structures or matrices that should be described directly in OSCAL as named parts and properties or as parts, sub-parts and paragraphs.

 Tables are mapped from HTML to Markdown as follows: